 For optimum stability and visibility:

-- Do not handle bales that exceed the bale weight limitations of the bale spear. - Carry the bale slowly and as low as possible to the ground. - Operate the hydraulic controls smoothly, avoiding jerky operation. - Never use the tractor to stop a rolling bale. - Only use a tractor equipped with a ROPS cab or rollover protective structure. - Travel slowly over rough ground or when making turns. - Allow for additional length of bale on tractor while turning. - Use particular care when working on inclines and hillsides.
+- do not handle bales that exceed the bale weight limitations of the implement. - carry the bale slowly and as low as possible to the ground. - never use the tractor to stop a rolling bale.

 MAINTENANCE